MUnique/OpenMU/src/Persistence/EntityFramework/Readme.md

 ## Schemas

 To keep access to game configuration data restricted for account contexts (= connected clients), we put configuration and account data into separate schemas.
+There might be additional schemas and users for the friend and guild servers.

 ### Configuration